acemod/ACE3/README.md

 ## Contributing

 You can help out with the ongoing development by looking for potential bugs in our code base, or by contributing new features.
-We are always welcoming new pull requests containing bug fixes and refactors.
+We are always welcoming new pull requests containing bug fixes, refactors and new features.
 We have a list of tasks and bugs on our issue tracker on Github.
-Please comment on issues if you want to take it to avoid duplicating effort!
-Similarly, if a maintainer is already assigned on an issue you'd like to participate in, pinging him on Slack or Github to offer your help is the best way to go.
+Please comment on issues if you want to contribute with, to avoid duplicating effort.

 ### Contribution guidelines